1998 Taipei Biennial

 June 13-September 6, 1998

-The 1998 Taipei Biennial will be held at the Taipei Fine Arts Museum from June 13 to September 6, 1998.
+The 1998 Taipei Biennial was held at the Taipei Fine Arts Museum from June 13 to September 6, 1998.

 NANJO Fumio has been invited to serve as commissioner of the Biennial, which introduces over 30 artists from different parts of Northeast Asia, including Taiwan, China, South Korea, and Japan.